12-step programme for addiction recovery

 How the 12-step philosophy helps millions battling addiction, from initial treatment to securing long-term recovery.

-First published in 1939, AA’s ‘Big Book’ outlines the basic principles of the 12-step model and how it works.
+First published in 1939, AA’s ‘Big Book’ outlines the basic principles of the 12-step programme and how it works.
 The technique focuses on your motivation to change your unhealthy thought patterns and addictive behaviours, and also incorporates elements of spirituality within the treatment and recovery process.

 During treatment, patients progress through various stages of the 12-step programme, typically in a group therapy format.
 You’re encouraged to share your progress with peers, receive constructive feedback and develop insight and awareness.